breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 GIT is a great technology, please take time to learn it.
 DON’T procrastinate because you cannot avoid it.
 You will be using it every day, several times a day.
 So you’d better learn and be comfortable with it.

 GIT is more than just a "set of commands" that you have to learn.
-Throughout the years, we have learned that the best way to teach GIT is by understanding the concepts and meaning of the technology first rather than just giving you a list of commands to use.
+Throughout the years, we've learned that the best way to teach GIT is by understanding the concepts and meaning of the technology first rather than just giving you a list of commands to use.

 ## Why Bother to use GIT?
 ***